vmagelo/msdocs-django-three-azure-services/README.md

     * "Allow public access from any Azure service" as we did in previous tutorial. **Can we use managed identity instead?**

 1. Deploy the app with one of the methods: VS Code, local git, ZIP.
-    * set app service configuration variables for: DBNAME, DBHOST, DBUSER, DBPASS, STORAGE_URL, STORAGE_CONTAINER_NAME
+    * set app service configuration variables for: DBNAME, DBHOST, DBUSER, DBPASS, STORAGE_ACCOUNT_NAME, STORAGE_CONTAINER_NAME
     * ssh into app service
     * create the databases with `python manage.py migrate`